WeitzGroup/SciMap-Methods/README.md

 # SciMap-Methods

-code to accompany the manuscript "Economic Loss due to Health Funding Cuts as Distributed Across Geospatial Units"
+Code to accompany the manuscript "Economic Loss due to Health Funding Cuts as Distributed Across Geospatial Units"

 The two scripts used to conduct all analyses NIH_impacts.Rmd (estimate